Consistency of semi-supervised learning, stochastic tug-of-war games, and the p-Laplacian: Semi-supervised learning and PDEs

 where $\Gamma\subset \Omega$ is purposely vaguely specified, and should encode some notion of the continuum limit of the labeled data set, and $g:\Gamma\to \R$ the continuum limit of the values of the labels.
 When $\Gamma$ does not contain the entire boundary $\partial \Omega$, we also must impose homogeneous Neumann conditions on $\partial \Omega \setminus \Gamma$.

 The presence of the squared density $\rho^2$ as a diffusion coefficient in the PDE continuum limit illustrates how Laplace learning is able to diffuse labels quickly in high density regions where $\rho$ is large, and place decision boundaries, which correspond to sharp transitions in the label function $u$, in sparse regions where $\rho$ is small.
-However, the presence of the labeled set $\Gamma$ as a boundary condition is problematic, since \eqref{eq:laplace_continuum} is well-posed only when $\Gamma$ is large enough, and regular enough.
-For instance, $\Gamma$ cannot be a collection of isolated points as in Figure \ref{fig:tp_laplace}, otherwise \eqref{eq:laplace_continuum} is ill-posed, since the capacity of a point is zero \cite{leoni2017first}.
-We need to be able to define the \emph{trace} of a Sobolev space function in $H^1(\Omega)$ on $\Gamma$ in order to establish well-posedness of \eqref{eq:laplace_continuum} \cite{EvansPDE}.
+However, the presence of the labeled set $\Gamma$ as a boundary condition is problematic, since \eqref{eq:laplace_continuum} is well-posed only when $\Gamma$ is large enough, and regular enough. \red This is due to the fact that the Sobolev function space $H^1(\Omega)$, like the $L^p(\Omega)$ function spaces, consists of functions that are defined only up to sets of measure zero.
+So the values of $u(x)$ at particular points $x\in \Omega$ are not well-defined.
+This means, for example, that $\Gamma$ cannot be a collection of isolated points, as in Figure \ref{fig:tp_laplace}, otherwise \eqref{eq:laplace_continuum} is ill-posed.
+In order for \eqref{eq:laplace_continuum} to be well-posed, the boundary set $\Gamma$ must be \emph{large enough} and sufficiently regular so that we can intepret what it means to \emph{evaluate} $u(x)$ for $x\in \Gamma$.
+Such results are called \emph{trace theorems} in the PDE literature, and the restriction $u\vert_\Omega$ is the trace of $u$ on $\Gamma$; we refer to \cite{EvansPDE} for more details. \nc

 The last decade has seen a surge of interest in developing graph-based learning algorithms that are well-posed with arbitrarily small labeled data sets, by considering PDE continuum limits that are insensitive to the labeled data set.
 One natural idea proposed in \cite{elmoataz2015p} is to consider the $p$-Dirichlet energy on the graph, given by